RxLaboratory/OCA-Krita/README.md

 This format can then be imported in After Effects (using [*DuIO*](https://rainboxlab.org/tools/duio/) for example) or any other software with just a little bit of development.

-## WIP

-The development of this plugin has just started and not everything is implemented yet, but a first version should be available in a couple of weeks.

 ## Install

 This plugin is installed the same way as other Krita plugins.